-The 7 Series FPGAs Integrated Block for PCI Express enables you to optionally implement registers in the PCI Configuration Space, the PCI Express Extended Configuration Space, or both, in the User Application.
+The core enables you to optionally implement registers in the PCI Configuration Space, the PCI Express Extended Configuration Space, or both, in the User Application.
 The User Application is required to return Config Completions for all address within this space.
-For more information about enabling and customizing this feature, see Chapter 4, Customizing and Generating the Core (Vivado Design Suite) or Chapter 10, Customizing and Generating the Core (ISE Design Suite).
+For more information about enabling and customizing this feature, see Chapter 4, Customizing and Generating the Core.